ray-hu/Basic-Machine-Learning-Methods/README.md

 8. ***[Deep Neural Network](https://github.com/ray-hu/Basic-Machine-Learning-Methods/tree/master/Deep%20Neural%20Network)***

 Spesifically, each implementation is to solve a concrete problem.
-So for each methods's implementation, I will share the corresponding problem setting in a PDF file.
+So I will share the corresponding problem setting in a PDF file.